All Episodes

 Makes it tough.

-When it comes time to talk about what they're doing or analyze what happens, it's just it's it's much easier, but I know them both.
+When it comes time to talk about what they're doing or analyze what happens, it's much easier.

-And so it's tough.
+And it's tough.

 I will admit this.

-It's uh it's tough.
+It's tough.

-And by the way, I have things about both of them that neither would like known, so I'm I'm safe there.
+And by the way, I have things about both of them that neither would like known, so I'm safe there.

-Uh I know them both.
+I know them both.

 But I'm not one of these bleeders.

-You know, I don't tattle out of school, I don't tell people, I don't give out little tidbits of information.
+I don't give out little tidbits of information.

-I am an upstanding guy, and I respect confidences and so forth, but I I nevertheless must mention that it's tough.
+I am an upstanding guy, and I respect confidences and so forth.

-It was pretty brutal, pretty brutal.
+It was pretty brutal.

-Yeah, yeah, it was.
+Yeah, it was.

 I guess, I guess it was.

-That segment last night, you watched it obviously.
+That segment last night, you watched it, obviously.

-Thumbs up or thumbs down, net positive, net negative for Trump.
+Net positive, net negative for Trump.

 Net negative for Trump.